Indian passport: Physical appearance

 Early passports dating back to the British Empire were handwritten; in addition, more than a hundred thousand handwritten passports were issued between 1997 and 2000 with 20-year validity dates.
 These passports have been ruled invalid by the Indian government and holders must replace them with machine-readable versions with validity for 10 years due to ICAO regulations.

 Versions prior to 2021 had deep bluish cover with golden coloured printing.
-The Emblem of India emblazoned in the center of the front cover.
+The Emblem of India emblazoned in the centre of the front cover.
 The words भारत गणराज्य in Devanagari and REPUBLIC OF INDIA were inscribed below the Emblem whereas पासपोर्ट in Devanagari and PASSPORT in English were inscribed above the emblem.

 The latest version of 2021 has the official name of the country and "Passport" engravings' positions changed mutually.
 The passport has the passport number perforated.
 The pages have been re-designed.

 The standard passport contains 36 pages, but frequent travellers can opt for a passport containing 60 pages.